 Andrew Davies – Chairman

 Andrew is a third generation Essex farmer.
 With an MA in Applied Biology from St. Johns College, Cambridge, Andrew spent a year at the University of Minnesota and has been running the family farm at Thaxted and Waltham Abbey since 1977.
-He is a director of the AtlasFram Group, a purchasing and marketing cooperative of 1250 farmers and is particularly interested in all issues affecting agriculture and water.
+He has previously been a director of several farming cooperatives and is particularly interested in all issues affecting agriculture and water.